Duke of Deception: Powers and abilities

 The Duke of Deception can create illusions and delusions in the minds of others, thereby driving them insane.
 In addition, he can envelop himself in an illusory image which changes his physical appearance.
 He has used this ability to disguise himself as Wonder Woman, Paula von Gunther, and Professor Dekon.
 He can also send his astral form invisibly to military and government leaders, inspiring them with thoughts of duplicity which they take to be their own.

 The Duke of Deception has also made use of advanced technology in his plans to attack Earth and destroy Wonder Woman.
 He attempted to shrink a Martian invasion fleet into a small box from which they would emerge in enlarged form, and he used the shrinking technology again to shrink down Skyscraper City.
-He has also employed a solar death ray, a forcefield that sealed in Washington, D.C. and also was a portal for an interplanetary invasion fleet, a "brain-wave deceiver" that could scramble a victim's perception of fantasy and reality, and a "gigantic inter-stellar cannon" that was able to target Wonder Woman's invisible jet.
+He has also employed a solar death ray, a forcefield that sealed in Washington, D.C., and also was a portal for an interplanetary invasion fleet, a "brain-wave deceiver" that could scramble a victim's perception of fantasy and reality, and a "gigantic inter-stellar cannon" that was able to target Wonder Woman's invisible jet.
 He also claimed to have altered Wonder Girl's face with technology he had employed in the past on Medusa and Dr. Jekyll's Mr. Hyde persona, but he may have been lying.

 Other versions

 DC Super Friends

-The Duke of Deception appears in the Super Friends comic book series.
-Several other villains (including Riddler and Angle Man) unknowingly freed a magical automaton, which the Duke of Deception claimed would be his key to conquering the world.
-The villains, discovering the Duke of Deception's plan, allied themselves with the Super Friends and managed to defeat the automaton.
-Wonder Woman's lasso captured the Duke of Deception before he was able to escape.
+The Duke of Deception appears in the Super Friends #28.

 Scooby-Doo Team-Up

-In the digital-first crossover with the cast of Scooby-Doo, the Duke of Deception created illusions of various mythological creatures on Paradise Island, including a Minotaur, Harpies, Cyclopes, and the Hydra in attempt to lure Wonder Woman to seek Batman's aid, which would result in breaking Aphrodite's Law of not allowing men to set foot on the island.
-However, with the help of Scooby-Doo and his friends, Wonder Woman was able to discover his plot.
-Believing he had won, it was not until the Duke of Deception discovered that Shaggy Rogers had not actually touched his feet to the island that he realized Wonder Woman still had her powers and he was quickly defeated.
+The Duke of Deception appears in digital-first crossover Scooby-Doo Team-Up.

 The Legend of Wonder Woman

-In the digital-first origin story The Legend of Wonder Woman, the Duke of Deception appears as Wonder Woman's primary antagonist.
+The Duke of Deception appears in the digital-first origin story The Legend of Wonder Woman.

-In other media

-The Duke of Deception is mentioned in Wonder Woman 1984.
-Also going by the names Dolos and Mendacius, the Duke of Deception is the deity responsible for empowering the Dreamstone, a magical object used throughout the film and absorbed into Maxwell Lord.